menandmice/micetro_docs/guides/admin-manual/failover_management_kea.rst

 If the Kea high availability environment is set up correctly, you can add the primary Kea DHCP server to Micetro, much like any other DHCP server.

 .. important::
-  If the DHCP Server Controller is running on a machine **other** than the primary Kea DHCP server, a proxy must be defined in the *Add DHCP server* window in Micetro.
-In the window, enter the IP address or FQDN of the machine running the DHCP Server Controller.
+  If the DHCP agent is running on a machine **other** than the primary Kea DHCP server, a proxy must be defined in the **Add DHCP server** window in Micetro.
+In the window, enter the IP address or FQDN of the machine running the DHCP agent.

 Fallback Behavior and Indicators